 It’s led to an eventful life.
 In his six decades behind the lens, Diltz has toured with most of rock’s royalty, contributed photographs to countless books and publications, and appeared on numerous music recordings.

-He was the official photographer at the Monterey International Pop Festival in 1967 as well as at all three Woodstock festivals in 1969, 1994 and 2009.
+Not to mention that he was the official photographer at the Monterey International Pop Festival in 1967 as well as at all three Woodstock festivals in 1969, 1994 and 2009.

 Today, with locations in Soho, on the Sunset Strip and on Maui, the Morrison Hotel Gallery also represents the work of more than 125 renowned photographers.